Quasinormal modes of a charged loop quantum black hole

 with

-It is found that the bounce radius ${r_0}$ always remains hidden within the Cauchy horizon, satisfying the inequality $r_h^ - < {r_0} < r_h^ + $ \cite{Borges:2023fub}.
+It is found that the Cauchy horizon is always hidden within the bounce radius ${r_0}$, satisfying the inequality $r_h^ - < {r_0} < r_h^ + $ \cite{Borges:2023fub}.

-Next, we study how this charged ABBV BH responds to perturbations induced by a probing massless scalar field $ \Psi $.
-The dynamics of the scalar field are governed by the Klein-Gordon (KG) equation:
+Next, we investigate the response of the charged ABBV black hole to external perturbations generated by a scalar field $\Psi$ and a Dirac field $\Upsilon$.
+The dynamics of these fields are governed by the following equations:

-where $g_{\mu \nu}$ denotes the background metric.
-We will investigate this issue using frequency domain analysis.
-Due to the spherical symmetry of the spacetime being studied, we will employ spherical harmonics to separate variables for the perturbation field $\Psi$.
-Consequently, the perturbation field $\Psi$ can be expressed as:
+where $g_{\mu \nu}$ is the background metric of the charged ABBV spacetime, $\mu$ denotes the scalar field mass, ${\gamma ^\alpha }$ are the gamma matrices, and ${\Gamma _\alpha }$ represents the spin connection in the tetrad formalism \cite{Brill:1957fx}.

-Here, $ {Y_{l,m}}\left( {\theta ,\phi }\right)$ represents the spherical harmonics, where $l$ and $m$ are the multipole and azimuthal quantum numbers, respectively.
-The KG equation \eqref{KG-eq} can then be reformulated into a Schr\"odinger-like form:
+Through a separation of variables in the static spherically symmetric background, both equations can be reduced to a unified Schr\"odinger-like wave equation: